rchakode/atop-graphite-grafana-monitoring/README.md

 * Network Packets: send/receive, system-wide and per interface.

 By default atop counters are collected every second.
-You can change this interval by setting the environment variable ` ATOP_UPDATE_INTERVAL5 ` with another duration in seconds.
+You can change this interval by setting the environment variable `ATOP_UPDATE_INTERVAL` with another duration in seconds.

 For example to change the interval to 5 seconds, you can use the following command:
 ```